buildpacks/community/contributors/guide.md

 #### Docs

 This involves documenting any aspect of the project.
-A good starting point to contribute to documentation would revolve around your comprehension or desired area of expertise.
+A good starting point for contributions to documentation would revolve around your comprehension or desired area of expertise.

 A few examples of places where documentation would be valuable: